Below you can find out what the partnership will do and how it will do it.

 Managing our agenda

 The Engagement and Partnership Officer will set the agenda depending on the work plan agreed at the partnership board away day.
-The Engagement and Partnership Officer will meet the co-chairs, chairs of the Valuing People groups regularly to review the partnership board agenda, work plan and annual event.
+The Engagement and Partnership Officer will meet the co-chairs and chairs of the Valuing People groups regularly to review the partnership board agenda and work plan.

 Supporting people with a learning disability